Women's National Football Conference: 2021

+In 2021, the WNFC and streaming platform VYRE Network entered into a multi-year contract to stream all of the league's games for the 2022 season.

+The league partnered with Promus Diagnostic to provided weekly COVID-19 testing for players and staff starting April 1, 2021.
+The WNFC returned to play with 20 teams on May 1, 2021.
+According to VYRE, the first week saw the highest viewership numbers of the season, with 363,513 impressions logged.

-The WNFC returned to play on May 1, 2021.
-The league provided weekly COVID-19 testing for all its 20 teams.
-All games were streamed on the Vyre Network.
-The season ended with Texas Elite Spartans defeating the San Diego Rebellion 27–6.
+The season ended with Texas Elite Spartans defeating the San Diego Rebellion 27–6 on August 9, at UNT Apogee Stadium in Denton, Texas.
+The championship game was watched by 21,312 users.

 2022

 The WNFC played Week 1 of its 2022 season on April 2.
-All games were streamed on the Vyre Network.
+The league had added a new team, the Los Angeles Legends, in the fall of 2021 with their inaugural season being 2022.
 The season ended with the Texas Elite Spartans defeating the Utah Falconz 48–12.
+The championship game was watched by 77,546 users, over 50,000 more users than the previous year's.

-The WNFC website reported that their broadcast viewership across all Vyre Network platforms had increased by 475% from 2021, throughout the course of the 2022 season.
+It was reported that viewership across all Vyre Network platforms had increased by 475% from 2021, throughout the course of the 2022 season.

+In June 2022, Dick's Sporting Goods became an official retail partner of the WNFC.

 2023

+For the 2023 season, the WNFC launched its own direct-to-consumer streaming service, wScore, in which all games would be available.
+Live and on-demand coverage of select games was also available through a partnership with Caffeine TV.

 The WNFC played Week 1 of its 2023 season on April 1.
-All games were streamed on the Vyre Network.
+The league had added a new team, the Tennessee Trojans, bringing the total number of teams to 18.
 The season ended with the Texas Elite Spartans defeating the Mississippi Lady Panthers 49–7.

+According to Caffeine, there were over 700,000 views on the platform within the first week and 10 million streams across all league content.

 2024

+Before the start of the 2024 season, it was announced that Caffeine had expanded its content rights agreement with the WNFC.
+It was also announced that the WNFC had secured a five-year (2024–2028) deal with sports streaming platform DAZN.

 The WNFC played Week 1 of its 2024 season on April 6.
-All games were streamed on Caffeine TV and DAZN.
+All games were streamed on Caffeine and DAZN.
 The season ended with the Mississippi Lady Panthers defeating the Texas Elite Spartans 13–6.
-The WNFC has reported that there were 10 million streams on Caffeine TV and 15 million paid subscriptions on DAZN.

-The WNFC has announced that starting in the 2025 season, each tackle team will also be fielding a flag football team for women ages 18+.

 On May 9, 2024, the WNFC announced a partnership with Gridiron Football.

-On Nov 24, 2024, the WNFC announced that they raised $1 million in Seed Funding.
+On November 24, 2024, the WNFC announced it had raised $1 million in seed funding.